alexmueller07/niedenthal-person-perception-study-app/README.md

 xattr -dr com.apple.quarantine "/Applications/PPS Study.app"
 ```

-## For whoever hacks on this later (not needed to run it)
+## For whoever works on this later (not needed to run it)

-Dev machine needs Node 20+ and Rust (rustup, MSVC toolchain on Windows).
-Then:
+Dev machine needs certain base requirements and then:

 ```
 npm install